 FDA Approved Filaments for 3D Printer

-PLA is one of the most common plastics used in 3D printing.
-Unlike most of the 3D plastic filaments, Polylactic acid (PLA) is produced from renewable sources such as starch.
+PLA is one of the most common plastics used in 3d printing.
+Unlike other filaments, Polylactic acid (PLA) is produced from renewable sources such as starch.

-Hence, it’s completely biodegradable, and can be used to produced from already existing plastic manufacturing equipment.
+Hence, it’s completely biodegradable, and can be used to produce from already existing plastic manufacturing equipment.
 Therefore, PLA is cost-effective in addition to its biodegradable nature.

 It’s no surprise to see that this bioplastic is a used asset in health-conscious industries such as medicine, food, and beverages.
 For instance, PLA is utilized in producing biodegradable medical objects such as screws, plates, and rods.
 It’s also used in making plastic bottles, and food wraps, thanks to its ability to constrict under heat.